udayaKherath/Final-Year-Research/README.md

 # Enhancing Claims Processing Efficiency in the Insurance Sector through AI Integration

 ## 1 INTRODUCTION
-<p style="text-align: justify;">The insurance industry faces challenges in optimizing claims processing efficiency, par
+<div style="text-align: justify;">The insurance industry faces challenges in optimizing claims processing efficiency, par
 ticularly due to the increasing number of claims andthelimitedcapacity of humanexperts to extract, analyze, and judge case details.
 This research explores the integration of ar tificial intelligence (AI) techniques to improve two critical aspects of claims processing: